QUOTES-Reactions to the impeachment of U.S. President Donald Trump | Politics

 Following are comments on the U.S. House of Representatives vote on Wednesday on the impeachment of President Donald Trump.
 HOUSE RULES COMMITTEE CHAIR JIM MCGOVERN, DEMOCRAT OF MASSACHUSETTS

 "We are debating this historic measure at an actual crime scene and we wouldn't be here if it weren't for the president of the United States.
-This was a well-organized attack on our country that was incited by Donald Trump."
+This was a well-organized attack on our country that was incited by Donald Trump. ...
+This Capitol was stormed.
+People died because of the big lies that were being told by this president and by too many people on the other side of the aisle (Republicans). ...
+The president of the United States instigated an attempted coup in this country.
+People died.
+Everybody should be outraged.
+If this is not an impeachable offense, I don't know what the hell is."
 HOUSE MAJORITY LEADER STENY HOYER, DEMOCRAT OF MARYLAND

 "There are consequences to actions and the actions of the president of the United States demand urgent, clear action by the Congress of the United States."
+U.S. REPRESENTATIVE SHEILA JACKSON LEE, DEMOCRAT OF TEXAS

+"The president of the United States is an insurrectionist.
+He led an insurrection against the United States of America."
 U.S. REPRESENTATIVE VAL DEMINGS, DEMOCRAT OF FLORIDA

 "We will impeach the president of the United States twice: the first time this has been done in history.
 This is all about accountability, holding this president accountable" U.S. REPRESENTATIVE JASON CROW, DEMOCRAT OF COLORADO